What’s Next for the Credit Cycle?

 Endnotes

-i Unlocking the Credit Cycle (loomissayles.com).
+[1] Unlocking the Credit Cycle (loomissayles.com)

 Disclosure

-All insights and views are as of 4 December 2024, unless otherwise noted.
+All insights and views are as of 17 April 2025, unless otherwise noted.

 This marketing communication is provided for informational purposes only and should not be construed as investment advice.
 Any opinions or forecasts contained herein, reflect the subjective judgments and assumptions of the authors only, and do not necessarily reflect the views of Loomis, Sayles & Company, L.P.
 Investment recommendations may be inconsistent with these opinions.
 There is no assurance that developments will transpire as forecasted and actual results will be different.
 Data and analysis does not represent the actual, or expected future performance of any investment product.
 Information, including that obtained from outside sources, is believed to be correct, but Loomis Sayles cannot guarantee its accuracy.
 This information is subject to change at any time without notice.